arneg/GJAlloc/README.md

   double frees and many cases of bad memory access in blocks that have been freed.

+  GJAlloc was initially developed for use in [pike](http://pike.ida.liu.se).

 ## Usage in C

     #include "block_allocator.h"